onsonr/nebula/docs/pages/getting-started/form-controls.md

 ## Constraint Validation

-Client-side validation can be enabled through the browser's [Constraint Validation API](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5/Constraint_validation) for Shoelace form controls.
-You can activate it using attributes such as `required`, `pattern`, `minlength`, `maxlength`, etc. Shoelace implements many of the same attributes as native form controls, but check the documentation for a list of supported properties for each component.
+Client-side validation can be enabled through the browser's [Constraint Validation API](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5/Constraint_validation) for Nebula form controls.
+You can activate it using attributes such as `required`, `pattern`, `minlength`, `maxlength`, etc. Nebula implements many of the same attributes as native form controls, but check the documentation for a list of supported properties for each component.

 If you don't want to use client-side validation, you can suppress this behavior by adding `novalidate` to the surrounding `<form>` element.